Aveer had spent the last two days pretending Aarav didn't exist.

 Some stories don't shatter in a moment -

-and silence feels like goodbye.
+and silence felt like goodbye.

 Morning came quietly.
 Too quietly.